 Corrective maintenance involves the correction of a problem after the computer has already broken down.
 Corrective measures include removing viruses and malware, uninstalling harmful programs, reformatting the hard drive, and running a system restore.

 Do these five tips interest you in becoming a computer technician networking specialist?
+Interested in learning more about how to protect your computer from hackers?
 The Computer Technician Networking Specialist program at Hunter Business School is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, and networking.
 Students build their own computers and use them in the learning process.

 Contact us today to find out more on how to become a computer technician networking specialist on Long Island.